CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

     like the following:

      ```
-    (pythonenv) $ python -m pip install --upgrade pip==19.1.1
+    $ python -m pip install --upgrade pip==19.1.1
     Requirement already up-to-date: pip==19.1.1 in c:\users\administrator\lab\python
     env\lib\site-packages (19.1.1)
     (pythonenv) $
     ```

 4. Now that pip has been updated in this virtual environment, it can be used to manage packages and modules in Python with the `pip` command.

-    Display a list of installed Python packages with the `pip list` command:
+Display a list of installed Python packages with the `pip list` command, for example:

     ```
     (pythonenv) $ pip list